Tibullus: Second book of poetry

 About the second book, scholars can only say that in all likelihood it was published before the poet's death in 19 BC.
+It is very short, containing only 6 poems (428 verses), but apparently complete.

+The first poem, of 90 lines, describes an idealised life in the country; the second, of 22 lines, celebrates the birthday of a certain Cornutus.
+The fifth poem is a hymn to Apollo celebrating the installation of Messalla's son as one of the fifteen priests who were guardians of the Sibylline Books (the Quindecimviri sacris faciundis).

-It is very short, containing only 428 verses, and apparently incomplete.
-In the second book the place of Delia is taken by "Nemesis", which is also a fictitious name.
+In poems 3–6 of the second book the place of Delia is taken by "Nemesis", which is also a fictitious name.
 Nemesis (like the Cynthia of Propertius) was probably a courtesan of the higher class; and she had other admirers besides Tibullus.
 He complains bitterly of his bondage, and of her rapacity and hard-heartedness.
 In spite of all, however, she seems to have retained her hold on him until his death.